 Here is a video I did on mobility exercises and developmental/animal flow patterns:

-Check out this video I did on mobility work designed to prepare your for workouts and OCR’s.
+These movements will help to prepare you for your workouts and OCR’s.
 These movements will increase your resilience and reduce your likelihood of injury.
 Do these prior to exercise and notice the difference.

 Work on your foundation with some of the above movements and let me know how your workouts go.